 If you are planning to file taxes for prior years, collect as much documentation as possible, including 1099 and W-2 forms.
 You may need to contact previous employers who may still have this information on file.

 Finding previous tax return forms is simple.
 The IRS has a database that goes back over a century.
-It’s in your best interest to contact a tax professional to ensure you are filing back taxes correctly.
+It’s in your best interest to contact a tax professional at Polston Tax to ensure you are filing back taxes correctly.

 You want to be sure you’re taking the correct exemptions and deductions for each year you need to file back taxes.
-It’s good to know if your tax debt is too high, the IRS has options to help you.
+If your tax balance is too high, the IRS has options to help you.

 If you’re struggling to pay your taxes or are facing years of unpaid taxes, there is hope.
-It’s a common problem, and there are options available to help you pay your tax debt and get back on track.
+It’s a common problem, and options are available to help you pay your tax balance and get back on track.

 At Polston Tax, we tackle your tax problem for you!
 You will have a whole team of tax professionals on your side.
 Our goal is to provide the tax help you need to resolve your tax liability issues once and for all.